zencd/diff2p/README.md

 diff2p
 ======

-Two pane diff for console (terminal)
+Two pane diff for console (terminal).

+Applicable for Linux, BSD, OSX or any other *nix system.